Apex Technology Acquisition: Not That Jeff Epstein (NASDAQ:APXT)

 — Charlie Munger

-Disclosure: I am/we are long APXT, APTXW.
+Disclosure: I am/we are long APXT, APXTW.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

 Additional disclosure: The information contained on this article is not and should not be construed as investment advice, and does not purport to be and does not express any opinion as to the price at which the securities of any company may trade at any time.
 The information and opinions provided herein should not be taken as specific advice on the merits of any investment decision.
 Investors should make their own decisions regarding the prospects of any company discussed herein based on such investors’ own review of publicly available information and should not rely on the information contained herein.